Tanker collision, gasoline spill closes portion of Houston Ship Channel

-HOUSTON (Reuters) - A barge carrying gasoline capsized and leaked its cargo into the Houston Ship Channel near Bayport, Texas, following a collision on Friday with a 755-foot tanker, officials said.
+HOUSTON (Reuters) - One barge was severely damaged and another capsized following a collision with a 755-foot (230-m) tanker in the Houston Ship Channel near Bayport, Texas, that spilled about 9,000 barrels of gasoline into the waterway, officials said.

 No injuries were reported.
-It was unclear how much gasoline spilled out of the breached barge, which partially sank.
 Salvage teams were at the site on Saturday, U.S. Coast Guard officials said.

 Air monitoring systems have detected no “above actionable levels” of pollution, said Bayport Channel Collision Response, a group of federal, state and shipping officials organized to clear the wreckage and deal with the spill.

-Emergency responders placed 1,600 feet of floating boom lines around the barges and additional booms along sensitive areas along the nearby bay, the group said.
+Emergency responders placed more than 3,800 feet of floating boom lines as of Saturday morning and were planning to lay another 12,150 feet around the barges and sensitive areas along the nearby bay, the group said.

+There were 33 vessels waiting to move inbound and 27 waiting to exit on Saturday afternoon, the group said Saturday afternoon, with 91 vessels at anchor.

 A safety zone also was set up that expanded shipping restrictions to light 66 and up to but not including the Bayport Ship Channel, officials said.

-Each of the two barges were carrying about 25,000 gallons of a gasoline blend stock called reformate, according to Bayport Channel Collision Response.
+Each of the two barges were carrying about 25,000 barrels of a gasoline blend stock called reformate.

 In March, a fire at a petrochemical tank farm along the waterway burned for days, sending black smoke into the air and spilling fuel and solvent into the channel, disrupting ship traffic for weeks.
 Hundreds of people reported respiratory and other ailments at clinics set up to provide medical aid after the fire.